+

 Alex: Chemistry Is Colorful!!

-In this lesson plan ,young scholars are introduced to the five major types of chemical reactions reaction type will be analyzed and examples will be noted.
-Students will then perform a lab investigation which includes each of the...
+For this lesson ,students are introduced to the five major types of chemical reactions reaction type will be analyzed and examples will be noted.
+Students will then perform a lab investigation which includes each of the different...

 Alabama Learning Exchange